kmoonwright/ruby-libhoney-otel-app/README.md

-# Ruby OpenTelemetry + Libhoney Demo
+# Ruby OpenTelemetry + Libhoney Example

 Demonstrates how to:
 - Send traces to Honeycomb using OpenTelemetry SDK